 Suggestions:

 - I have buttered the foil and not buttered the foil.
 Does it make a difference?
 I have no idea.
-I think it’s more of a piece of mind thing.
+I think it’s more of a peace-of-mind thing.

 - Using a heavy bottom, non-stick coated medium saucepan is a must.
 You don’t want your butter and sugar mixture to burn, and you definitely don’t want to spend hours cleaning the pan you use.
 Make sure to place every item you use to cook with from this recipe in hot water as soon as you are done using it.
 I’m helping you out here.
 It will make a difference in the cleanup process.

 - Stir constantly means stir constantly.
 It doesn’t mean go to the bathroom, feed the cat, take out the trash, or check on the laundry.
-If you don’t stir the butter and sugar mixture it will burn, and it will bubble over the edge of the saucepan and destroy your stovetop.
+If you don’t stir the butter and sugar mixture, it will burn, it will bubble over the edge of the saucepan, and it will destroy your stovetop.
 Stir.

-- Spreading the mixture over the crackers with a spatula will help to evenly distribute the butter and sugar.
-You want every cracker to develop a “toffee” topping; otherwise someone will just be eating a cracker coated in chocolate.
+- Spreading the mixture over the crackers with a spatula will help to distribute the butter and sugar evenly.
+You want every cracker to develop a “toffee” topping; otherwise, someone will just be eating a cracker coated in chocolate.
 You don’t want that.

 - I’ve baked the crackers for less than 5 minutes, and I’ve baked them for more than 5 minutes.
-Baking the crackers for 5 minutes seems to be the safest amount of time; not too undercooked, and not too overcooked.
+Baking the crackers for 5 minutes seems to be the safest amount of time; they are not too undercooked and not too overcooked.
 Your oven may be different than mine, but start out with 5 minutes.
 The crackers should be a medium golden brown.

 - Push the crackers back together lightly, using the tines of a fork.
 Once again, this is not because I suffer from OCD.
 It’s all about gaps in your “crack.”
 You don’t want them.